emmanuelmartinezs/Plotly/README.md

-2. **Code is written to create the trace object in the `buildCharts()` function, and it contains the following:**
-    - The y values are the `otu_ids` in descending order.
-    - The x values are the `sample_values` in descending order
-    - The hover text is the `otu_labels` in descending order.
+2. **When the dashboard is first opened in a browser, ID 940’s data should be displayed in the dashboard, and the three charts should be working according to their requirements.**

 > Image with `JavaScript` & `HTML` Code below.